torus-tools/cli/README.md

 ARGUMENTS
   ACTION  (list|download|upload|delete) given action to carry out with the content of your site

-  FILES   path/s of the files/directories you want to upload.
-Providing none will select all files in your current
+  FILES   local paths or object keys of the files/directories you want to upload/download to/from your bucket.
+For
-          working directory.
+          example suppose theres a directory img inside the cwd the path of image1.jpg would be img/image1.jpg.
+For local files the root is the current working directory unless specifiecd otherwise with the -i flag.
+By default, if no paths are provided all files/dirs in the root will be used.

 OPTIONS
   -a, --all            Upload all files.
 By default only updated files are uploaded.